-4.09 Stakeholder Satisfaction Survey Domain Contract Management and Oversight of Providers, ACH Performance and Quality Improvement Effective July 01, 2014 Revision Dates 1-2018 Documents I Reference OCOK Provider Manual, ACH Child and Family Services Policy - Performance and Quality Improvement Feedback Procedure, COA RPM 10.03
+4.09 Stake holder Satisfaction Sui rvey Domain Contract Management a Improvement and Oversight of Provid lers, ACH Performance and Quality Effective July 01, 2014 Revision Dates 1-2018 Documents Reference OCOK Provider Manual, Quality Improvement Fo • Services Policy - Performance and A RPM 10.03

-ACH Child and Family Services commits resources to support the Performance and Quality Improvement (PQI) program to ensure that data is collected, analyzed and utilized in supporting strategic priorities and goals, program outcome measurement, quality improvement processes, service delivery excellence, and positive results for clients served.
+ACH Child and Family Services commits resources to support the Performance and Quality Improvement (PQI) program to ensure that data is collected, analyzed, and utilized in supporting strategic priorities and goals, program outcome measurement, quality improvement processes, service delivery excellence, and positive results for clients served.
 The PQI process encourages broad-based participation from employees and stakeholders in the responsibility to utilize data and feedback to maintain vital programs that meet a need in the community and that deliver quality outcomes for those that participate in services.